 Video Intune How to Enroll Android for Work Supported Devices?

 Android for Work Enrollment process experience has explained in the video here

-Once you have identified that the device you are trying to enroll is supported then, the process is to open “Google Play Store” and Install Intune company portal.
-Once company portal is installed, you can login to the portal with your corporate credentials, it will start the first phase of the setup and that is creating Work profile for Android.
-Once Work profile has ben created then, the company portal application will ask you to go to Work profile and launch the company portal from work profile to continue setup.
-So you need to login to company portal twice as part of Android for work enrollment.
-The work profile will be controlled by organization which you have enrolled to, and Company Portal app will have access to Work profile related data.
+Once you have identified that the device you are trying to enroll in is supported, the process is to open the “Google Play Store” and Install Intune company portal.
+Once the company portal is installed, you can log in to the portal with your corporate credentials, and it will start the first phase of the setup, creating a Work profile for Android.